Intersection vectors over tilings with applications to gentle algebras and cluster algebras: Abstract

 \section{Abstract}

-Under a mild condition, it is proved that a multiset of permissible arcs over a tiling is uniquely determined by its intersection vector.
+It is proved that a multiset of permissible arcs over a tiling is uniquely determined by its intersection vector under a mild condition.
 This generalizes a classical result over marked surfaces with triangulations.
 We apply this result to study $\tau$-tilting theory of gentle algebras and denominator conjecture in cluster algebras.
-For gentle algebras, it is proved that different $\tau$-rigid $A$-modules over a gentle algebra $A$ have different dimension vectors if and only if $A$ has no even oriented cycle with full relations.
-For cluster algebras, we establish the denominator conjecture for cluster algebras of type $\mathbb{A}\mathbb{B}\mathbb{C}$.
+In the case of gentle algebras, it is proved that different $\tau$-rigid $A$-modules over a gentle algebra $A$ have different dimension vectors if and only if $A$ has no even oriented cycle with full relations.
+For cluster algebras, the denominator conjecture has been established for cluster algebras of type $\mathbb{A}\mathbb{B}\mathbb{C}$.

 \dedicatory{Dedicated to Professor Bernhard Keller on the Occasion of his 60th Birthday.}